Last Updated on October 7, 2025 by admin

 What to See and Do:

 iv.
 Explore Dubare Elephant Camp: Located on the banks of the Cauvery River, the Dubare Elephant Camp is a unique experience.
-Watch trained elephants take a refreshing bath in the river, learn about their care and behavior, or even take a gentle ride through the forest on an elephant’s back.
+Watch trained elephants take a refreshing bath in the river, learn about their care and behaviour, or even take a gentle ride through the forest on an elephant’s back.

 Why You Should Visit: